clubajax/on/README.md

 Typically, this technique is used on a node with child elements.
 The `filteredTarget` will always be the parent, and not the child.
 Under the hood it uses `on.closest`, described below.

+### Wheel Events
+Wheel events are normalized to a standard:

+	delta, wheelY, wheelX

+It also adds acceleration and deceleration to make Mac and Windows scroll wheels behave similarly.

 ## Additional Features